 Duration: 1½ hrs. - 1 mile Roundtrip

-Great views, fascinating plant and wildlife stories, a touch of geology, a smattering of cultural history - what more could you want?
-Join a park ranger for an overview of Bryce Canyon as you stroll along the rim of the Bryce Amphitheater.
-(No reservations are required for this activity.)
+Great views, fascinating plant and wildlife stories, a touch of geology and a wealth of cultural history - what more could you ask for?
+Join a park ranger for an overview of Bryce Canyon as you stroll along the rim of the Main Amphitheater.
+No reservations are required.

 When: Almost Daily - Summer